Jazz musician, composer, teacher, conductor, and writer.

 At present, he works as a Jazz Piano teacher in different italian Music Conservatories.

-Movie “Ritorno a Parigi”, Venice International Film Festival 1994 (strings orchestra); Insieme Stabile septet (Ob-Fl-Cl-Tpt-bass-p-d); cello quartet; other arrangements for various songwriters (Guido Ciavola, etc.) and others.
+Movie “Ritorno a Parigi”, Venezia International Film Festival 1994 (strings orchestra); Insieme Stabile septet (Ob-Fl-Cl-Tpt-bass-p-d); cello quartet; other arrangements for various songwriters (Guido Ciavola, etc.) and others.

 Other compositions for